mbcarbonetto/qiime2-session/hands-on-pricust2.md

 **Notes:** [PICRUSt2](https://github.com/picrust/picrust2/wiki) and the plugin [*q2 picrust2*](https://github.com/picrust/picrust2/wiki/q2-picrust2-Tutorial) have already been installed in your working station in order to follow this tutorial.
 If you are following the tutorial on your own please find instructions for the installation [here](https://library.qiime2.org/plugins/q2-picrust2/13/)

-This tutorial is ment to be followed after the QIIME2-sessions [hands-on](https://github.com/mbcarbonetto/qiime2-session/blob/master/Hands-on-V3.md)
+This tutorial is ment to be followed after the QIIME2 [hands-on](https://github.com/mbcarbonetto/qiime2-session/blob/master/Hands-on-V3.md) session.

 - Every task that you will perfom is marked with &#x1F536;